 The Netherlands: Sex workers’ organizations till 1985

-Until the seventies of the previous century indifference towards prostitution ruled in the Netherlands until the unset of the seventies.
+Until the seventies of the previous century indifference towards prostitution ruled in the Netherlands.
 That changed when in the city of Rotterdam a problem emerged with the growth of the sex- industry, notably the window prostitution.
 Due to developments in mobility and new technical possibilities (8 mm films) window prostitution and the number of sex theatres had from the sixties onwards, increased spectacularly, much to the dismay of the residents of the Red Light Districts, especially in Rotterdam.

 From 1979 onwards a small sex workers organization emerged: VIP (Very Important Prostitutes).
 It attracted enormous media attention and had a very eloquent spokeswoman: Violet.
 They ran a hotline and were supported by some feminist writers.
 It remained very small.
 One of its members continued the organization and focussed on street workers and advocated for instance free needle exchange.